blynkkk/blynkkk.github.io/readme.md

 #Blynk Basics

 We prepared example sketches to show main Blynk Features.
-All the sketches are designed so that it's easy to combine them one with each other.
+All the sketches are designed so that it's easy to combine one example with another.

 ###Virtual Pins
-We designed Virtual Pins to send **any data** from microcontroller to the Blynk app and back.
+Virtual Pins are designed to send **any data** from microcontroller to the Blynk app and back.
-Think about Virtual Pins as channels for variables that can contain any value.
+Think about Virtual Pins as channels for any variables.
 They are different to physical pins on your Arduino.
+>Illustration showing Virtual Pin

-There are 32 Virtual Pins at your disposal (V0 - V31)
+There are 32 Virtual pins at your disposal (V0 - V31)
 > screenshot of pin picker

->Illustration showing Virtual Pin

 ```
 Blynk.virtualWrite(PIN, VALUE)